Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> There is a big difference between being centered and being self-centered.
+> Setting goals is the first step in turning the invisible into the visible.

 <!-- QUOTE_END -->